[Updated October 2023]

 Do some apple bobbing

 You shouldn’t let your dog bob for whole apples as it can be a choking hazard.
-Instead, cut the apples up into little slices.
-Or give your furry friend the chance to bob for ‘bones’ (this can be any treat, but it’s much more festive to call them bones!)
+Instead, cut apples up into little slices and let them bob for those.
+You could also let them bob for very spooky seasonally themed treats* (*their usual treats).

 - Step one: fill up a few large bowls with water